tafadzwagonera/dutuphp/README.rst

 This is how we do it using mysqli::

-  // create a database connection $db
+  // create a mysqli object: $db
   $result = $db->query("SELECT COUNT(*) FROM data");
   $row = $result->fetch_row();
   echo '#: ', $row[0];

 and this how we do it using PDO::

-  // create a database connection $db
+  // create a PDO object: $db
   $sth = $db->prepare("SELECT count(*) FROM FROM data");
   $sth->execute();
   $rows = $sth->fetch(PDO::FETCH_NUM);